Create a managed cluster

 Bastion

-For the OpenStack-based management or regional clusters, the Bastion node IP address status that confirms the Bastion node creation
+For the OpenStack-based management clusters, the Bastion node IP address status that confirms the Bastion node creation

 Helm